tauri-apps/tauri-docs/docs/distribution/updater.md

 ## Windows

-On Windows we create a .zip from the MSI, when downloaded and validated, we run the MSI install.
+On Windows, we create a .zip from the MSI; when downloaded and validated, we run the MSI install.

 ```none
 target/release